Recruitment of spies

-Clandestine HUMINT asset recruiting refers to the recruitment of human agents, commonly known as spies, who work for a foreign government, or within a host country's government or other target of intelligence interest for the gathering of human intelligence.
+Clandestine HUMINT asset recruiting, also known as agent cultivation, refers to the recruitment of human agents, commonly known as spies, who work for a foreign government, or within a host country's government or other target of intelligence interest for the gathering of human intelligence.
 The work of detecting and "doubling" spies who betray their oaths to work on behalf of a foreign intelligence agency is an important part of counterintelligence.

 The term spy refers to human agents that are recruited by case officers of a foreign intelligence agency.

 Types of agents

 Acquiring information may not involve collecting secret documents, but something as simple as observing the number and types of ships in a port.
-Even though such information might be readily visible, the laws of many countries would consider reporting it to a foreign power espionage.
+Even though such information might be readily visible, the laws of many countries would consider reporting it to a foreign power as espionage.
 Other asset roles include support functions such as communications, forgery, disguise, etc.

 According to Victor Suvorov, a former Soviet military intelligence officer, a Soviet officer may be under diplomatic or nonofficial cover, handling two kinds of agent: basic and supplementary.

 Basic agents can be formed into groups with leaders, or report directly to the controller.
 Basic agents include information providers, perhaps through espionage or expertise about some local subject.
 Also in the basic group are "executive agents", who will kill or commit sabotage, and recruiting agents.
 In US practice, recruiting agents are called access agents.

 Both operation leaders and the supplementary group must be clandestine in support roles to basic agents.
 They may be clandestine officers of the FIS, such as Rudolf Abel, recruited in the target country, or recruited in a third country.
 One of the supplementary functions is communications, which includes clandestine radio transmission, dead drops, couriers, and finding places for secure radio transmissions.
 Other supplementary functions include people who can "legalise" agents with cover jobs, and specialists that can forge documents or get illicit copies from the actual source.
 Safe houses, safe mail drops, and safe telephones are other supplementary functions.